BCcampus/pressbooks-textbook/README.txt

 == Changelog ==

 See: https://github.com/BCcampus/pressbooks-textbook/commits/master for more detail

+= 1.1.7 (2014/09/22) =
+* adds the ability to search and import chapters from within your own instance of PB

 = 1.1.6 (2014/08/27) =
 * updating tinymce table plugin to latest version